bbookman/AI_summarize/src/templates/journal_prompt.md

 Errors: Previously derived, incorrect details (to be disregarded).

-Objective: Generate a markdown document containing:
+Objective: Generate a markdown document

+NOTE: do not state the date in the document anyplace

 Summary of the day:

-A concise (max 4 sentences) factual recap of key events.
+A concise (max 6 sentences) first person recap of the day

 Sentiment Analysis: